lmtoy/lmtoy_2021-S1-MX-3/README.md

 ## OBSNUM

-A total of objects
+A total of 8 objects (so far)

 More detailed descriptions are in the file **mk_runs.py**.

 ### Summary

-As of June 16 we have 130 obsnums in 8 galaxies.
-20 hours skytime were used.
+As of June 16 2022 we have 130 obsnums in 8 galaxies.
+20 hours skytime was used.
 RMS and peak are provisional pending QA on the pipeline.

      Galaxy           #obsnum  EXP RMS  Peak     map